zarifoudjibril/html_css_only_web_projects/README.md

-# Python: Projets Pour Débutants
+# Python: Projets Pour Débutants / Biginner Projects

 ## Ceci est un repositoire des projets de "python pour débutants".
 ### This is the main repository for all "python for beginners" projects.